pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

     my rec $check = sub ($chosen) { ... sub { .. $check .. } .. };
     $check->(null)

-but I haven't thought about it deeply.)
+but I haven't thought about it deeply.
+Or perhaps make the `my sub` syntax self-recursive but work without the cycle?)

 #### The algorithm